 The Scarlets dug deep in an outstanding defensive display to claim a hard-earned 10-6 victory over Munster in a bruising Guinness PRO14 encounter at Parc y Scarlets.

 A first-half try from wing Ioan Nicholas and five points from the boot of the impressive Leigh Halfpenny sealed the win against opponents who dominated territory and possession for long periods.

 The victory was built on a stubborn defensive effort and outstanding team spirit as the Scarlets kept Munster out time and time again.

-No. 8 and man of the match Uzair Cassiem led the tackle tally with 30, while Josh Macleod and Lewis Rawlins were not far behind.
+No. 8 Uzair Cassiem led the tackle tally with 30, while Josh Macleod and Lewis Rawlins were not far behind.

-The two sides were greeted by incessant rain swirling around Parc y Scarlets and it made for a scrappy affair.
+The two sides were greeted by incessant rain swirling around Parc y Scarlets and it made for testing handling conditions.

-It was Munster who opened the scoring with a fifth-minute penalty from fly-half Bill Johnston, but the Scarlets’ response was swift and impressive.
+It was Munster who opened the scoring with a fifth-minute penalty from fly-half Bill Johnston, but the Scarlets’ response was swift.